tkwonn/text-snippet/README.md

 ![Screenshot 2024-12-22 at 20 04 31](https://github.com/user-attachments/assets/21fb6989-29f1-43db-be09-ea4fd4ece57c)

-When a user creates a new paste, `hash_id` is generated with a random, unique string that becomes part of the URL (`https://{domain}/{hash_id}`).
+When a user creates a new paste, a `hash_id` (a secure random string like "x7Bq9R2p") is generated to serve as a unique identifier.
+This hash_id is then used in the URL to access the paste: `https://{domain}/{hash_id}`.
 This identifier is stored in the `hash_id` column of the `pastes` table with a UNIQUE constraint to ensure that each paste has a distinct identifier.

 ### Data Retention